sander1988/Indego/README.md

     config/custom_components

-Add the sensor to your configuration.yaml
+Add the platform to your configuration.yaml

     sensor:
       - platform: indego